Aston Township, Pennsylvania

-Aston Township is a township in Delaware County, Pennsylvania.
-The population was 16,592 at the 2010 census.
+Aston Township is a township in Delaware County, Pennsylvania, United States.
+The population was 16,791 at the 2020 census.

 History

 Aston was first settled in 1682 as a municipality and was incorporated as a township in 1688 (one of the first townships in Pennsylvania).
 Prior to 1687, Aston was known as Northley.
 Edward Carter, who was the constable of the township, changed the name from Northley to Aston in remembrance of his old home of Aston in Oxfordshire, England.

 In 1906, Aston became a first class township.
-The current boundaries of Aston were established in 1945 when the northwestern portion of the township seceded to form the borough of Chester Heights.
+The current boundaries of Aston were established in 1945, when the northwestern portion of the township seceded to form the borough of Chester Heights.